Vegas is awesome and has a lot to offer. We share the 10 best non-gambling experiences in Las Vegas, so you don’t miss a thing!

 Why Las Vegas?

 When you think about Las Vegas, the first thing that springs to mind is, well, the big, bold, and bright casinos.
 After all, the city was built to accommodate gambling.
 But Vegas is – and always has been – about much more than rolling dice.
+There are plenty of things to see and do in Vegas (and plenty of things NOT to do in Vegas) but you every type of traveller will find something for them here.

 Indeed, consider that Vegas is the second-fastest growing city in the United States.
 Or that it has been predicted to become the next big tech center to rival Silicon Valley.
 Or that only around 15% of visitors to the city plan to gamble.